-It shall be the responsibility of the major professor to advise the student as to the course program in the major and minors, the field studies, and the examinations.
-At the request of the major professor, a research professor may be appointed for directing a particular field study.
-When such an appointment is made, the research professor has all the responsibilities and the prerogatives of the major professor in regard to that particular field study.
+At the request of the major professor, a research professor may be appointed for directing a particular research study.
+When such an appointment is made, the research professor has all the responsibilities and the prerogatives of the major professor in regard to that particular research study.